Is Your Firm Ready for a BD Coaching Program?

 By: Jennifer Shankleton & Holly Barocio

-In this Q&A, legal marketing expert Jennifer Shankleton, Chief Growth & Development Officer for Brennan, Manna and Diamond, speaks with GrowthPlay’s Holly Barocio, to explore how firms can strategically evaluate and implement BD coaching programs.
-This conversation is tailored for mid-level legal marketers and law firm leaders looking to align BD initiatives with firm strategy.
+Business development (BD) coaching has emerged as a significant trend within law firms.
+According to BTI’s 2025 Benchmarking Report, 81 of the Am Law 200 firms have now incorporated coaching into their operations.
+BD coaching is gaining momentum among firms of all sizes as they seek to strengthen client engagement, drive cross-selling, and expand market share.
+In this Q&A, legal marketing authority Jennifer Shankleton, Chief Growth & Development Officer at Brennan, Manna and Diamond, speaks with GrowthPlay’s Holly Barocio to discuss how firms can strategically evaluate and implement BD coaching programs.
+This conversation is designed for mid-level legal marketers and law firm leaders seeking to align BD initiatives with overall firm strategy.

 Internal vs. External Resources